Improving diversity and inclusion in the workplace is hard work for business leaders.

 1) Convert all job descriptions to using gender-neutral language.
 Audit all of your JDs to check for any use of binary pronounces as a default and convert them to gender-neutral pronouns.
 Truly inclusive companies eliminate exclusive language from all brand copy.

 2) State your commitment to building a diverse and inclusive culture.
 Share your org’s DEI mission statement in impact job descriptions and on your careers page.
-Spotlight work you’ve done to embrace diversity and build more diverse teams.
+Spotlight work you’ve done to embrace diversity and inclusion.
+Note how you plan to increase the diversity makeup of specific teams across your business that have been historically homogeneous.

 3) Write results-based job descriptions.
 Studies show men apply for a job when they meet some qualifications, but women will only apply when they meet most or all of them.
 Instead of writing a checklist of skills, focus on the impact a desired candidate is expected to have.